Happy St. Patrick’s Day

 - March 6, 1836 - Fort Alamo fell to Mexican troops led by General Santa Anna.

-March is Brain Injury Awareness Month – By the year 2020, TBI is expected to be the number one health problems in the world.
+March is Brain Injury Awareness Month - By the year 2020, TBI is expected to be the number one health problems in the world.
 The CDC currently estimates 5.3 million Americans currently have long term need for help performing ADL’s as a result of their TBI.
-In Texas, close to 150K people sustain TBI each year, and this does not account for those who went to ER and were released or those who never went to ER.
+In Texas, close to 150K people sustain TBI each year, and this does not account for those who went to the ER and were released or those who never went to ER.
 TBI hospitalization totals are approximately 1.8 billion each year and only 5% of the survivors receive the rehab they need.
-In Texas there is no TBI Medicaid waiver to support long term needs.
-Advocacy efforts can help by contacting area government representatives and ask that funding be made available to acquired brain injury survivors.
+In Texas, there is no TBI Medicaid waiver to support long term needs.
+Advocacy efforts can help by contacting area government representatives and asking that funding is made available to acquired brain injury survivors.